Gaza's viability at stake, U.N. rights envoy says

 For the first time on Monday, the U.S. delegation did not attend the debate, a regular feature on the council's agenda, after repeating its call for him to resign on Friday.

-Washington rejected Falk's suggestion in his latest report for an investigation into UN Watch, a non-governmental organisation whom he accused of carrying out a "smear campaign" against him and distorting his views.
+Washington rejected Falk's suggestion in his latest report for an investigation into UN Watch, a non-governmental organization whom he accused of carrying out a "smear campaign" against him and distorting his views.

 "Mr. Falk's most recent statement, which he dramatically and recklessly included in an official UN document, is characteristic of previous reprehensible comments and actions he has made during his tenure as a special rapporteur," U.S. ambassador Eileen Chamberlain Donahoe said in a statement.